Archive 2012

 12th November 2012

-in the USA has found further evidence that LGBTQ young people are more likely to truant
+New research published in Educational Researcher and based on the findings from 30 schools in the USA has found further evidence that LGBTQ young people are more likely to truant from school and more likely to consider and attempt suicide.

 NEED FOR MORE RESOURCES AND BETTER TRAINING ON LGBTS AND MENTAL HEALTH